Get

 Prevention and maintenance won’t be enough if your dog has already reached the threshold of being overweight.
 In that case, finding a healthy weight loss plan may be your next step.
 This can be a combination of diets, exercises, and daily routines to help your dog adopt healthier habits.

-However, before choosing a weight loss plan, consult your vet to determine whether there are any underlying medical issues that have caused your dog’s weight gain.
+However, before choosing a weight loss plan, consult a vet to determine whether there are any underlying medical issues that have caused your dog’s weight gain.
 If it’s caused by a medical condition, the average weight loss plan may be entirely ineffective for them.
-Consulting your vet is also a great way to construct a weight loss plan that suits your dog’s needs, as they will be assessed for their body condition score and their muscle condition score before a plan can be formulated for them.
+Consulting a vet is also a great way to construct a weight loss plan that suits your dog’s needs, as they will be assessed for their body condition score and their muscle condition score before a plan can be formulated for them.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!